swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/basic_output_cursor.md

 ## Rendering a mouse with xcursor
 Now that the mouse position can be tracked it's time to render it to the screen.

-The xcursor library doesn't render do any rendering itself, it just provides images from the system.
+The xcursor library doesn't render anything itself, it just provides images from the system.
 In a typical desktop environment the cursor changes its icon depending on what's under it, which requires a manager to keep track of all these types of images.

 In fact, in Wayland clients can dictate what the cursor looks like.
 When a